al-caveman/cavemancms/content_raw/simplerblogs/article.md

 I'll solve this problem for this blog, in order to less-redundantly allow for user posts:

-* Blog's web server will be a read-only [nginx].
-Nothing dynamic, just vanilla [nginx].
+* Blog's web server will be a read-only [nginx:NGINX].
+Nothing dynamic, just vanilla [nginx:NGINX].
 * Each blog post will have a unique identifier, say, the identifier is `123456` for this post.
 * The reply link will be a `mailto` anchor